 Skip advert

 Advertisement - Article continues below

 Although it’s a big SUV, the Polestar 3 has a low centre of gravity and plenty of power on tap in either guise.
-From launch every Polestar comes in a dual-motor configuration, but while standard cars get 483bhp, the Performance Pack bumps this up to 510bhp for even more punch, and it’s the model we’ve tested.
-While that sounds like a good start, once we were on the move there was no avoiding the fact that it still felt like a very large heavy car and the suspension setup means it feels soft and floaty to drive.
+From launch every Polestar came in a dual-motor configuration, but while standard cars get 483bhp, the Performance Pack bumps this up to 510bhp for even more punch, and it’s this model we tested first.
+While that sounds like a good start, once we were on the move there was no avoiding the fact that it still felt like a very heavy car and the suspension setup means it can feel quite soft.

 The upside to this is that the Polestar 3 does a better job of smoothing out road imperfections at lower speeds than the Polestar 2’s harsh setup thanks to the sophisticated self-levelling dual-chamber air suspension and adaptive dampers.
-Really, then, the 3 feels more comfort-focused than Polestar intended.
+Really, then, the 3 feels more comfort-focused, but driven back to back with the Audi Q6 e-tron the Polestar still offers better body control.

+Skip advert